yuhui/landtransportsg/README.rst

 - API key from LTA. `Request for API access`_.

-.. _Request for API access: https://www.mytransport.sg/content/mytransport/home/dataMall/request-for-api.html
+.. _Request for API access: https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html

 The main steps are:

-1. Import a class.
+1. Import a client class.
-2. Instantiate an object from the class.
+2. Instantiate an object from the client class.
 3. Call a function on that object.

 For more information, `refer to the documentation`_.